Famous People From Kansas City

 - Crystal Smith – model

-- Jack Sock – professional
+- Jack Sock – professional tennis player

 - Alberto Sordi – Italian actor (honorary citizen)